code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/Memory/Virtual_Physical.md

 - This is hard disk.
 - **Concept**
   - VM is bits and pieces of many programs in RAM/Physical memory at one time.
-  - Each program has its own address space or virtual address space which is divided into fixed-size units called **pages**.
+  - Each program has its own address space or virtual address space which is divided into fixed-size units called **PAGES** and Process of dividing Hard-Disk to equal-sized blocks is called **PAGING**.
-  - Units inside Physical Address space(RAM) are called **Frames**.
+  - Units inside Physical Address space(RAM) are called **FRAMES**.
 Pages and frames are of *SAME SIZE*.
   - Pages are mapped to physical Memory(RAM), but not all pages have to be in physical memory to run the program.
   - Tranlation from Virtual to Physical Address is done by **MMU**.